AionSystem/AI-CONSTITUTION/README.md

 > *"Technical safety is not enough.
 An AI can be perfectly accurate and still cause catastrophic harm."*
 > — THE CONSTITUTION v2.2

-A constitutional framework for sovereign AI — nine invariant Laws, six harm categories, six consent models, 42 adversarially-integrated amendments, cryptographic provenance anchored to a Genesis Seal, a Constitutional Reading Obligation that binds any AI reading this document, and a global legitimacy foundation across 22 civilizational traditions — enforced by a production-ready **Constitutional Engine v2.2** with an **426-test enterprise suite** that operationalizes every active Law.
+A constitutional framework for sovereign AI — nine invariant Laws, six harm categories, six consent models, 42 adversarially-integrated amendments, cryptographic provenance anchored to a Genesis Seal (chain cryptographically sound from v2.2 forward), a Constitutional Reading Obligation designed to engage the alignment training of AI systems that read this document, and a comparative alignment analysis across 22 civilizational traditions — enforced by a working reference **Constitutional Engine v2.2** whose **320 constitutional-logic tests pass at 100%**, with **106 integration stubs defining the platform contract** for production deployment.

 ---